-Most foods are fried between 350 and 400 degrees Fahrenheit, which means you should choose oils with a smoke point above 400 degrees Fahrenheit.
-Smoke point is the temperature at which the oil will start to smoke and eventually catch fire, not to mention breaking down chemically and producing harmful free radicals.
+You should know that most foods are fried between 350 and 400 degrees Fahrenheit, which means you should choose oils with a smoke point above 400 degrees Fahrenheit.
+Smoke point is the temperature at which the oil will start to smoke, catch fire, and start breaking down chemically and producing harmful free radicals.
 This point can range from 200 to 400 degrees Fahrenheit, and depends on how the oil was pressed, filtered, and refined.
 Less processed oils have lower smoke points, while refined oils are generally more suited to high-temperature cooking.
-Even so, some are healthier than the others.

 1. Peanut Oil

-It has a neutral taste, and a high smoking point, making it perfect for high-temperature cooking.
+Peanut oil has a neutral taste, and a high smoking point, making it perfect for high-temperature cooking.
 This oil is also said to lower cholesterol, prevent heart disease, curb appetite and could possibly help prevent cancer.
 Be sure to keep an eye out for unrefined peanut oil, though, which comes in small, expensive bottles, and is not suitable for frying.

 2. Vegetable Oil

 This is an umbrella term for plant-based oils and will likely contain soybean oil, but may also be made from sunflower or safflower oil (or a combination).
-It is neutral-tasting, all-purpose, and great for baking and high-heat frying, while helping to decrease the risk for developing heart diseases.
+It is neutral-tasting, all-purpose oil that is great for baking and high-heat frying, while helping to decrease the risk for developing heart diseases.

 4. Safflower Oil